Introduction

 Cypress and Puppeteer are the fastest alternatives, executing tests 20-40% faster than Playwright in most scenarios.
 Both run tests inside the browser with minimal overhead.
 Puppeteer edges ahead for Chrome-only testing, while Cypress provides better speed with superior developer tooling.
 TestCafe and WebdriverIO offer moderate speed.
 Selenium is slower due to WebDriver overhead.
 Katalon and Ranorex are slowest due to their heavyweight architectures.
 For performance-critical testing, Cypress or Puppeteer are your best options.

-No. TestCafe, Katalon, Ranorex, and Autonoma offer codeless or low-code options.
+No. TestCafe, Katalon, and Ranorex offer codeless or low-code options.
 TestCafe provides a visual recorder that generates test code.
 Katalon offers a complete IDE with record-and-playback.
 Ranorex specializes in visual testing for non-developers.
-Autonoma uses natural language - no coding required.
 Cypress, Selenium, Puppeteer, and WebdriverIO require programming skills.
-If your team lacks developers, focus on the codeless alternatives.
+Separately, Autonoma removes the question entirely for E2E coverage: it reads your codebase and generates tests automatically, so no one on the team writes or records test scripts.

 - To Puppeteer: 1-2 weeks (similar APIs)